ItsCinnabar/Listrr/README.md

 9) Fix whatever issues you have if its not working, dont put in an issue here I won't help.
 This gave you the base gameplan thats it.

 10) You are up.
 Was that so fucking hard?
 Its almost like 10 quick bullet points can get anyone up and running, but without those it takes you hours to scour through code and figure out how the entire damn thing works just to be abble to do this.
-Fuck, I had to capture the network traffic of listrr.pros site just to figure out the trakt redirects, since /signin-trakt doesn't appear anyone in the code.
+Fuck, I had to capture the network traffic of listrr.pros site just to figure out the trakt redirects, since /signin-trakt doesn't appear anyone in the code that I saw.

+Come back in a day so the crons run at least once, and it should all be working.
+Or mannually edit startup.cs if you want to force a faster cron one time.

 # What can I use this for ?